Military Develops Iron Man ExoskeletonTHE SUPERHERO: Iron Man

 THE SUPERPOWER: The power to walk up/climb walls via his hands and feet.

-They're getting close in transferring this to gloves and shoes that will allow the bearer to climb up, Spider-Man style, the flattest of surfaces.
+They're getting close in transferring this to gloves and shoes to allow the bearer to climb up, Spider-Man style, the flattest of surfaces.

 The technology was actually inspired by a Palmetto tortoise beetle in Florida that uses the surface tension from tiny, pore-sized droplets of secreted oil at the top of its legs to climb up and stick to surfaces.

 They found, though, that the more holes they had, the stronger the suction got.
-These holes, if made even more tiny (1000x the width of a human hair, to be exact) would have the suction power to hold an entire person.
+These holes, if made even tinier (1000x the width of a human hair, to be exact) would have the suction power to hold an entire person.

 But would they unstick?
 If the force is strong enough to hold a person, wouldn't you jerk back so hard that not only would you unstick, but fall off whatever building you were climbing?
 Well, no, because the scientists were actually able to use that electrical field to reverse the suction, thus becoming unstuck on demand.
 Just like Spider-Man.